cube-alchemy/cube-alchemy/docs/concepts/hypercube.md

 - **Effortless Queries:** When you request a metric across certain dimensions, the hypercube automatically **traverses** these connections (even across multiple "hops") to gather the necessary data.

-- **Consistency:** Define your metrics and dimensions once, and they can be reliably used across the entire data model.
+- **Consistency:** Define your metrics and queries once, and they can be reliably used across the entire data model.

 ---

 > **Important Note: Avoid Circular Dependencies**
 >
 > For the hypercube to function correctly, your data model must be a **Directed Acyclic Graph (DAG)**.
 This means you must avoid **cyclic relationships** (or circular references).
-Such cycles break the logic of data traversal and can lead to incorrect or infinite aggregations.
+Such cycles break the logic of data traversal and can lead to incorrect aggregations.